Please send your comments with the subject line “Comments on Perinatal Guidelines” to ContactUs@aidsinfo.nih.gov by April 11, 2014.

 Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States

-If an ultrasensitive HIV RNA assay indicates failure of viral suppression (that is, detectable virus) after an adequate period of treatment:
+If an ultrasensitive HIV RNA assay indicates failure of viral suppression (that is, persistent HIV viral load >20 to 75 copies/mL, depending on the assay used) after an adequate period of treatment:

 Among 662 pregnancies followed in Italy between 2001 and 2008, treatment modification during pregnancy was independently associated with an HIV-1 RNA level >400 copies/mL in late pregnancy (adjusted odds ratio, 1.66; 95% confidence interval, 1.07–2.57; P = 0.024), highlighting the importance of using potent and well-tolerated regimens during pregnancy to maximize effectiveness and minimize need to modify treatment.1

-HIV RNA levels should be assessed 2–4 weeks after an ARV drug regimen is initiated or changed to provide an initial assessment of effectiveness.2 Baseline HIV RNA levels have been shown to affect the time to response in both pregnant and non-pregnant individuals.3 Most patients with an adequate viral response at 24 weeks have had at least a 1-log copies/mL HIV RNA decrease within 1–4 weeks after starting therapy.2 Treatment-naive individuals should have HIV RNA <400 copies/mL after 24 weeks of treatment and <50 copies/mL after 48 weeks of treatment.
-The role of therapeutic drug monitoring in reducing the risk of virologic failure is still undefined.4
+HIV RNA levels should be assessed 2 to 4 weeks after an ARV drug regimen is initiated or changed to provide an initial assessment of effectiveness.2 Baseline HIV RNA levels have been shown to affect the time to response in both pregnant and non-pregnant individuals, with no difference in response between pregnant and non-pregnant women.3,4 Most patients with an adequate viral response at 24 weeks have had at least a 1 log copies/mL HIV RNA decrease within 1 to 4 weeks after starting therapy.2 In a retrospective multicenter cohort of 378 pregnant women, 77.2% achieved HIV RNA <50 copies/mL by delivery, with success of viral suppression varying by baseline HIV RNA level.
+With baseline <10,000 copies/mL, gestational age at initiation did not affect success up to 26.3 weeks.
+With baseline >10,000 copies/mL, however, delaying initiation past 20.4 weeks significantly reduced ability for achieving maximal suppression at delivery.3 In data on 1,070 HIV-infected treatment-naive pregnant women participating in IMPAACT P1025, a prospective cohort study, later initiation of combination antiretroviral therapy (cART) at >32 weeks’ gestation also was associated with a significantly higher risk of having viral load >400 copies/mL at delivery.5 The role of therapeutic drug monitoring in reducing the risk of virologic failure is still undefined.6,7

 Because maternal antenatal viral load correlates with risk of perinatal transmission of HIV, suppression of HIV RNA to undetectable levels should be achieved as rapidly as possible.
-The addition of raltegravir in late pregnancy has been suggested for women who have high viral loads and/or in whom multiple drug-resistant mutations have resulted in incomplete suppression of viremia because of the ability of raltegravir to rapidly suppress viral load (approximately 2-log copies/mL decrease by Week 2 of therapy).5-8 However, the efficacy and safety of this approach have not been evaluated and only anecdotal reports are available.
-In the setting of a failing regimen related to nonadherence and/or resistance, there are concerns that the addition of a single agent may further increase risk of resistance and potential loss of future effectiveness with raltegravir.
-Therefore, at the current time, this approach cannot be recommended.
-Scheduled cesarean delivery is recommended for HIV-infected pregnant women who have HIV RNA levels >1,000 copies/mL near the time of delivery (see Transmission and Mode of Delivery).
+The addition of raltegravir in late pregnancy has been suggested for women who have high viral loads and/or in whom multiple drug-resistant mutations have resulted in incomplete suppression of viremia because of the ability of raltegravir to rapidly suppress viral load (approximately 2 log copies/mL decrease by Week 2 of therapy).9-12 However, the efficacy and safety of this approach have not been evaluated and only anecdotal reports are available.
+In the setting of a failing regimen related to non-adherence and/or resistance, there are concerns that the addition of a single agent may further increase risk of resistance and potential loss of future effectiveness with raltegravir.
+A recent report found a 10- to 23-fold increase in transaminase levels following introduction of a raltegravir-containing regimen in late pregnancy, with return to normal levels after raltegravir discontinuation.13 Therefore, at the current time, this approach cannot be routinely recommended.
+Scheduled cesarean delivery is recommended for HIV-infected pregnant women who have HIV RNA levels >1,000 copies/mL.

-- Panel on Antiretroviral Guidelines for Adults and Adolescents.
+Panel on Antiretroviral Guidelines for Adults and Adolescents.
 Guidelines for the use of antiretroviral agents in HIV-1-infected adults and adolescents.
-Department of Health and Human Services.
-Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/AdultandAdolescentGL.pdf.
-Accessed June 7, 2012.
+Available at http://aidsinfo.nih.gov/contentfiles/AdultandAdolescentGL.pdf.